Applied-Math-Seminar/.github/profile/README.md

 # Applied Mathematics Seminar 📚

 Welcome to the **Applied Mathematics Seminar** repository!
 This space is dedicated to the exploration and discussion of various topics within the field of applied mathematics.
-Whether you’re interested in the theoretical underpinnings or the practical applications of mathematical concepts, this seminar covers it all.:grinning:
+Whether you’re interested in the theoretical underpinnings or the practical applications of mathematical concepts, this seminar covers it all. :grinning:

 ## What We Do 🧮